Welcome Counsellors, Advisors and Educators

 Year 2 admission to our Computer Science specialist, major, and minor and our Data Science specialist has become increasingly competitive.

-- No longer allowing direct transfer admission of students from other U of T faculties and campuses, or other universities and colleges.
-Only students in the Faculty of Arts & Science (St. George campus) will be considered for admission into the Computer Science/Data Science program of study.
+- Due to the program’s limited capacity, Computer Science will not be considering applicants seeking to transfer from other post-secondary institutions, U of T faculties or U of T campuses other than the Faculty of Arts & Science, St. George Campus.
+Only students in the Faculty of Arts & Science, St. George Campus, will be considered for admission into the Computer Science/Data Science programs of study.

 6. First Year Foundations